JLuc/scribus-project-manager/README.md

 The project manager provides a way of doing so and being automaticaly reminded of these notes :
 - in the book text of an existing textframe, use "AAA" or "XXX" next to the text of your note (avoid this with long texts)
-- OR create a dedicated small textframe and type your note along with AAA or XXX prefix
+- OR create a dedicated small textframe and type your note along with AAA, XXX or PPP prefix
 - when project's manager `makbook` is called, it reminds you of all such notes it finds in the chapters of your book

 ## NEW : update chapters with master